magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_dhamma-goes-westward.md

 Dhamma because of what others say.
 I mean the real Dhamma.
 The teachings others can give you are to show you the path, but that isn’t real knowledge.
 When people meet the Dhamma, they realize it specifically within themselves.
-So the Buddha said, ‘The is merely one who shows the way.’
-When someone is ordained, I tell them, ‘Our responsibility is only this part: the reciting have done their chanting.
+So the Buddha said, ‘The *Tathāgata* is merely one who shows the way.’
+When someone is ordained, I tell them, ‘Our responsibility is only this part: the reciting *ācariya* have done their chanting.
 I have given you the Going Forth and vows of ordination.
 Now our job is done.
 The rest is up to you, to do the practice correctly.’

 Teachings can be most profound, but those who listen may not understand.
 But never mind.
 Don’t be perplexed over profundity or lack of it.
 Just